Public or Private or Hybrid Clouds ?

-Both Public and Private Clouds work best differently in specific individual organization usage scenarios depending on degree of optimization for cost (public cloud ) or optimization for control (private cloud) or a mix of the two (hybrid cloud).
+Both Public and Private Clouds work best differently in specific individual organization usage scenarios depending on degree of optimization for cost (

 One definition of a cloud service is based on 3 criteria :